Action Comedy Ride On Continues To Lead Chinas Box Office Chart - UrduPoint

 The film, starring kung fu actors Jackie Chan and Wu Jing, pays tribute to stunt actors for action movies, who often work in risky conditions.

-It generated over 17.69 million Yuan (about 2.58 million U.S. Dollars) on the ninth day of screening, raising its total box office revenue to 142 million yuan.
+It generated nearly 4.99 million Yuan (about 726,346 U.S. Dollars) on the 12th day of screening, raising its total box office revenue to 166 million yuan.

-The film was followed by the Japanese animated fantasy adventure film "Suzume," which raked in nearly 15.87 million yuan on Saturday.
+The film was followed by the Chinese adaptation of the classic Japanese family drama "Hachiko," which raked in about 3.39 million yuan on Tuesday.